Distributed-AI/PipeTransformer/doc/pytorch_blog/PipeTransformer.md

 <br>
 </p>

 Based on the above two considerations, AutoPipe balances pipeline partitions based on parameter sizes.
 More specifically, AutoPipe uses a greedy algorithm to allocate all frozen and active layers to evenly distribute partitioned sublayers into $K$ GPU devices.
-Pseudo code is described as the `load\_balance()` function in Algorithm 1.
+Pseudocode is described as the `load\_balance()` function in Algorithm 1.
 The frozen layers are extracted from the original model and kept in a separate model instance $\mathcal{F}_{\text{frozen}}$ in the first device of a pipeline.

 Note that the partition algorithm employed in this paper is not the only option; PipeTransformer is modularized to work with any alternatives.